galcivar/Project-01/README.md

 ![Volume change matic](Images/Volume_change_matic.png)

-In Matic's case, Twitter activity seems to correlate with its price and volume changes.
+In Matic's case, Twitter activity seems to correlate more with its price and volume changes, perhaps due to its smaller market cap.

 ---

 **Conclusion**

 From the graphs above, the results have shown that Twitter has varying degrees of price movement of cryptocurrency.
-Specifically, the bigger, more established coins, such as Bitcoin, are less impacted by Twitter activity compared to smaller, less traded altcoins, like Matic.
+Specifically, the bigger, more established coins, such as Bitcoin, are less impacted by Twitter activity compared to smaller, less-traded altcoins, like Matic.